 Pete's Walks - Kensworth and Totternhoe (page 1 of 2)

 Happy New Year!
 For my first walk of 2010 (on Saturday, 2nd January) I chose an old favourite, my local walk from Kensworth to Totternhoe and back, a distance of about 13 miles.
-Click here to see a map of the walk (but only if you have already read my disclaimer and notes regarding maps).

 I set off from my home in Kensworth about 9.30am, going the short distance down Common Road to the start of Hollicks Lane.
 It was very cold and icy - my parents thought there had been a slight dusting of snow, but I wasn't sure whether it was just a very hard frost.
 I took the path beside the lane up and down the steep valley north of the village, and continued along the lane to Church End.
 I took the path behind the church and then joined the path around the huge Kensworth quarry.